-The Relativity Data Server for Windows software is available as a download from the Liant Electronic Software Delivery website in two formats: ISO CD Image and Windows Self-Extracting EXE.
-Simply follow the instructions on the website for downloading and decompressing the file for the format selected.
+The Relativity Data Server for Windows software is available as a download from the Liant Electronic Software Delivery web site in two formats: Windows Self-Extracting EXE and ISO CD Image.
+From the web site, simply follow the download and decompress instructions for the file format selected, and then perform the installation instructions for that format, as outlined below.